Krystianhuj/Clarity/README.md

 Step one:
 Install Spicetify: https://spicetify.app/docs/getting-started
+//
-//Remember: If you are using Spotify from the Microsoft Store, remove and install it from the Spotify website. https://www.spotify.com/download/windows/
+Remember: If you are using Spotify from the Microsoft Store, remove and install it from the Spotify website. https://www.spotify.com/download/windows/

 Step two: Download color.ini & user.css